radiolise/radiolise-home/BUILD.md

 # radio·li·se setup instruction

-## 1. Install necessary packages
+## 1. Get necessary packages

 In order to work, radio·li·se needs some third party packages to be installed.
 Here is a list of packages you'll have to install if you want to use radio·li·se:

 * Set up a web server with PHP support; I recommend using Apache in combination with the corresponding PHP package
 * Set up Music Player Daemon

-## 2. Copy files
+## 2. Copy source files

-Copy the files in the src folder of the master branch to the virtual directory of your web server.
+Copy the files in the 'src' folder of the master branch to the virtual directory of your web server.

 ## 3. Grant privileges